hyperopt/hyperopt/README.md

 pre-commit install
 ```

-Then, once you commit ensure than git hooks are activated (Pycharm for example have the
+Then, once you commit ensure that git hooks are activated (Pycharm for example has the
 option to omit them).
 This will run black automatically on all files you modified,
 failing if there are any files requiring to be blacked.